 Golden Hills of Burma

-- Highlights of Burma and the remote Chin Hills
+- Highlights of Burma and a trek in the remote Chin Hills

 - Golden sunset over the temples and pagodas of Bagan